pullashradha/library/README.md

 * Clone this repository
 * Import the database and test database:
   * Open SSMS
-  * Select the following buttons from the top nav bar to open the database scripts file: File>Open>File>"Desktop\RepositoryName\Sql Databases\database_name.sql"
+  * Select the following buttons from the top nav bar to open the database scripts file: File>Open>File>"Desktop\Library\Sql Databases\library.sql"
-  * Save the database_name.sql file
+  * Save the library.sql file
   * To create the database: click the "!Execute" button on the top nav bar
   * Repeat the above steps to import the test database
 * Test the program: